Ranvin36/movie-explorer/README.md

 ## Setup and Installation

+* Set Up Auth0:
+- Sign up at https://auth0.com/ and create a new Application (Single Page Web App).
+- Note the Domain, Client ID, and set the Callback URL to `http://localhost:3000` in Auth0.
+- Go to Authentication > Database, select your connection, and enable the "Disable Sign ups" option to restrict public registration.
+- Create a test user in User Management > Users:
+- Email: careers@fidenz.com
+- Password: Pass#fidenz
+- Enable MFA via One-time Password & email in Security > Multi-Factor Auth.

 * Clone The Repository
     git clone [https://github.com/Ranvin36/movie-explorer]

 * Install Dependencies:
     ### `npm install`

 * Environment Variables
     1. Create a .env file in the root directory.
     2. Add your OMDb API key